akka/akka/akka-docs/src/main/paradox/typed/actors.md

 protocol is bundled together with the behavior that implements it in a nicely wrapped scope—the `HelloWorld` @scala[object]@java[class].

-As Carl Hewitt said, one Actor is no Actor—it would be quite lonely with nobody to talk to.
+As Carl Hewitt said, one Actor is no Actor — it would be quite lonely with nobody to talk to.
 We need another Actor that interacts with the `Greeter`.
 Let's make a `HelloWorldBot` that receives the reply from the `Greeter` and sends a number of additional greeting messages and collect the replies until a given max number